top of page

 in support of the transition to an organic, regenerative food and farming system

-that respects nature, respects workers, respects animals, and produces healthy food.
+that respects nature, workers, and animals, and produces healthy food.

 Donations have also been made to Rory Kennedy's Climate Emergency Fund,